JerzyPryga/CREDO-CW_EAS_capability_of_detection/README.md

 As w now the rules we must follow, the next step is to extract information from simulations and turn them into set of rules formuleted as mathematical funtions.
 It is nessesary to do so because we characterize every EAS using its particle density function \rho.
 In this work it is a function of many parameters such as:

-- E - energy of primary particle,
+- E - energy of primary particle [TeV],
-- r - distance from its center,
+- r - distance from its center [m],
-- \theta - primary particle approach direction zenith angle,
+- \theta - primary particle approach direction zenith angle [radians],
 - N_part - total number of produced particles,
 - maybe more in the future...